FaKod/neo4j-scala/README.md

 ##Using Case Classes

 Neo4j provides storing keys (String) and values (Object) into Nodes.
-To store Case Classes the properties are stored as key/values to the Property Container, thai can be a Node or a Relation.
-However, Working types are limited to basic types like String, integer etc.
+To store Case Classes the properties are stored as key/values to the Property Container, they can be a Node or a Relation.
+However, Working types are limited to basic types like String, Integer etc.

 ```scala
 case class Test(s: String, i: Int, ji: java.lang.Integer, d: Double, l: Long, b: Boolean)